 Loved one in hospital

-It may be that someone close to your family is very unwell and a child or young person may be worried that those close to them may become unwell with Covid-19 and die.
-Or a loved one may be in hospital and no-one is allowed to visit.
+It may be that someone close to your family is very unwell and a child or young person may be worried that those close to them may become unwell and die.
+Or a loved one may be in hospital, and no-one is allowed to visit.
 This can be really hard for children and young people to make sense of.
 Here are some things to do to help feel better and to feel closer to a loved one who is very ill.

 Need more help?